Bchass/Pathfinding/README.md

 # Pathfinding

-A pathfinding visualizer written in Javascript and React
+### A basic pathfinding visualizer for Dijkstra’s algorithm